kasidmd34-sudo/Kasid-Shaikh/README.md

 Currently in my first year at college, which means I have more curiosity than experience — but I'm fixing that fast.

-- 🧠 Learning: Supervised Learning, regression, classification, neural networks
+- Learning: Supervised Learning, regression, classification, neural networks
-- ⚔️ Grinding: LeetCode + Codeforces — arrays, trees, DP (it hurts, I continue)
+- Grinding: LeetCode + Codeforces — arrays, trees, DP (it hurts, I continue)
-- 🛠️ Stack: Python-first, C++ for speed, SQL when data gets relational
+- Stack: Python-first, C++ for speed, SQL when data gets relational
-- 🎯 Right now: Building a [project name] — [one sentence of what it actually does]
 - 📬 Email: kasidmd34@gmail.com
 - 💼 Open to: Remote internships, part-time roles, open source collabs